-Music and youth culture, commemoration and traditions, languages and homeland – 22 impressions depict the everyday life of secular and religious, long-established and newly arrived Jews in Germany.
+Music and youth culture, commemoration and traditions, languages and homeland – 22 impressions depicted the everyday life of secular and religious, long-established and newly arrived Jews in Germany.

-Using the letters of the Hebrew alphabet, the exhibition explores keywords, concepts, and what is “Jewish” in Germany today.
-In the process, light is shed on very different aspects of the German-Jewish present and perceptions of norms are critically examined.
+Using the letters of the Hebrew alphabet, the exhibition explored keywords, concepts, and what is “Jewish” in Germany today.
+In the process, light was shed on very different aspects of the German-Jewish present and perceptions of norms were critically examined.

 The post of a young Israeli who justified his move to Berlin with the cheap chocolate pudding prices at a German discounter made it from Facebook to the museum – and thereby triggered a debate in Israel.
 And where to find Berlin’s best hummus definitely belongs in a show on the German-Jewish present.

 Anyone who is interested in contemporary Jewish culture in Germany of course comes across the new and interesting ideas that the new generation of Russian-speaking Jews bring to the Jewish community.

 The exhibition was developed with Berlin school students, whose work was on show.
 At the special request of the students, there was also a “Chill Corner” with four bean-bag chairs and a Jewish pop playlist, as well as six interviews with musicians.

 In order to get up-to-date answers to the question “What is Jewish music?”, the students interviewed Jewish musicians.
 They had conversations with various artists whose music ranged from jazz to cantorial singing and hip-hop.